 GeneCards Summary for ATP1B4 Gene

 ATP1B4 (ATPase Na+/K+ Transporting Family Member Beta 4) is a Protein Coding gene.
-Diseases associated with ATP1B4 include Thyrotoxic Periodic Paralysis.
-Among its related pathways are cAMP signaling pathway and Thyroid hormone signaling pathway.
+Diseases associated with ATP1B4 include Kufor-Rakeb Syndrome and Thyrotoxic Periodic Paralysis.
+Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Insulin secretion.
 GO annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
-An important paralog of this gene is ATP1B3.
+An important paralog of this gene is ATP1B2.

 UniProtKB/Swiss-Prot Summary for ATP1B4 Gene